cytoscape/cytoscape-web/README.md

 - `lint`: lint code according to the eslint config
 - `format`: format source code according to eslint and prettier configs
 - `test`: run tests

+## Deploy on Netlify
+All branches will have deploy previews automatically once changes pushed to github.
+The url is:
+`branch name`--incredible-meringue-aa83b1.netlify.app

+For example, if the branch is development, the url is <https:development--incredible-meringue-aa83b1.netlify.app>

+It usually takes few minutes to reflect changes.